yfudamoto/FIS22sed/README.md

 ### *FIS22*: Dust temperature and IR luminosity measurement method presented in Fudamoto, Inoue, and Sugahara 2022

-Please feel free to contact me if you have any questions to [Yoshinobu Fudamoto](mailto:yoshinobu.fudamoto@gmail.com?subject=[GitHub]%20FIS22)

 *__FIS22_free.py__*: This code calculate clumpiness parameter (Xi_clp), Td, Lir using multiple ALMA continuum measurements and dust continuum emission size.